-Gastric band removal is performed under general anaesthesia, mostly through laparoscopic (keyhole) technique.
+Gastric band removal surgery is performed under general anaesthesia, mostly through a laparoscopic (keyhole) technique.

 - Insert laparoscopic instruments through small incisions (in most cases the old incisions are used)

 - Cut away the 'capsule' created by the body around the band

 - Remove the sutures that hold the band in place & cut away any adhesions (scar tissue) that have formed